derrick-ng/daily-prep/README.md

 daily prep is a web application that serves as a to-do list with additional features.
 The user will be sent a daily text at their chosen time with all of the information they choose.

+How code will flow:
+user checks, to-dos, etc
+SAVE BUTTON
+everything with inputs & to-dos will be saved to database python read database        (hardcode to insta read database, later make it work at given time) gathers all info        //maybe save to database again reformat into text send text

 Main Ideas:
 main body:
     to-do list, with important(!) checkbox, complete checkbox, edit/save, delete